The Ultimate Guide To Practicing Mindfulness

 - To begin a mindful breathing meditation, find a relaxed, comfortable position seated on a chair or cushion.
 Keep your back upright, and take one or two deep cleansing breaths to get started.

 - Direct your attention to your breath.
 Follow the breath as you inhale and your lungs fill up and as you release the breath and exhale through your nose.
-Try to breath naturally but with awareness.
+Try to breathe naturally but with awareness.

 - Pay attention to where you feel your breath in your body — your abdomen, your chest or throat, or in your nostrils.
 Notice all of the sensations of breath, one breath at a time.
 Notice the fluidity of breathing when one breath ends and the next breath begins.